DPDK/dpdk/doc/guides/nics/mlx5.rst

   - key
   - sequence

-  Matching on checksum and sequence needs OFED 5.6+.
+  Matching on checksum and sequence needs MLNX_OFED 5.6+.

 - The NIC egress flow rules on representor port are not supported.